 But like many people, I have to forget what it looks like or I'll be pushing my dish away...

-Now this is a much-disliked "weird food" in France, at least among foreigners, and I can understand why.
+Now this is one of the often-disliked "weird foods" to try in France, at least by foreigners, and I can understand why.

 First, the body part: it is made of pork intestines.
 And second, it smells quite strongly.
 But once these two obstacles overcome, a good andouillette, is quite a treat.